 Strawberry season is fast approaching my home!
-Local ones aren’t here yet, but they will be soon, and we are getting some beautiful berries from Florida right now.
-So, that means it’s time for me to indulge my love of strawberries, and what better way to begin than to make strawberry buttermilk scones?
-Well, I suppose to make strawberry chocolate chip buttermilk scones! 🙂 These scones are almost too much goodness in one place, but I think you can handle it.
+That means it’s time for me to indulge my love of strawberries, and what better way to begin than to make strawberry buttermilk scones filled with chocolate chips?
+These scones are almost too much goodness in one place, but I think you can handle it.

 I really adore making scones and biscuits!

 I’ve made so many variations of each over the years that I almost don’t have to even think about it anymore.
 I just pull out my ingredients and my food processor and, a few minutes later, I’m shaping out little puffs of goodness. 🙂

 So, when I thought ‘how about some strawberry buttermilk scones?’
 I figured it would be easy!
 It wasn’t until I had made batch #2 of these scones that it hit me.
 I don’t usually use fresh fruit!
 And certainly not cut fruit that’s all juicy.
 Silly me, I needed to reduce the liquid to compensate.
 Once I did that, these scones were as easy and uncomplicated as I would wish.

 A little less liquid and a properly floured board, and I was cutting out beautiful wedges to bake up.
 I even pulled out my heart-shaped cookie cutters to make some heart-shaped scones.

 I figured why not?
 After all, I use round biscuit cutters all the time.